NDepend

 Architecture of a .NET Application Case Studies

-Recently the question Number of projects per solution has been asked on reddit which led to interesting debates.
-Of course the answer depends largely on the overall size and business of the application.
-In this post I’ll go through various code bases to see what architecture choices are taken by industry leaders.
+This recent question on Reddit’s Number of projects per solution led to interesting debates.
+Of course, the answer depends largely on the overall size and business of the application.
+In this post, we’ll go through various code bases.
+This way we will figure out how industry leaders architecture their large .NET applications.

 Before going through case studies let’s first remind a few points: